slash4-de/openstack/source/day2.rst

 Below are few important facts you must remember about ephermeral storage:

-	1. Alghough ephermeral storage does not persist across deletions/terminations of VM instances however they persist across the reboots by the VM instance or the guiest operating system.
+	1. Alghough ephermeral storage does not persist across deletions/terminations of VM instances however they persist across the reboots of the VM instance or the guiest operating system.

 	2. Every instance must have some ephermeral storage.